pedrocortez09/health_insurance_cross-sell/README.md

 ## **2 - Customers with older cars have a higher conversion rate**

-Vehicle Damage   | Interested in vehicle insurance | Not interested in vehicle insurance :--------- | :------ | :------
+Vehicle Age   | Interested in vehicle insurance | Not interested in vehicle insurance :--------- | :------ | :------
 Below 1 year | 4,37% | 95,63%
 Between 1 and 2 years | 	17,38% | 82,62%